Guardians vs. Mets Player Props Betting Odds

 Lindor Stats

-- Francisco Lindor has recorded 42 hits with 15 doubles, six home runs and 16 walks.
-He has driven in 32 runs with four stolen bases.
+- Francisco Lindor has 15 doubles, six home runs, 16 walks and 32 RBI (42 total hits).
+He's also swiped four bases.

 Lindor Recent Games